 The most common takeover defence is the incorporation of a protective foundation with a call option to acquire preferred shares.
-The shares, which are issued when a threat materialises, change the balance of control within the general meeting of shareholders and make it possible to pass certain resolutions desired by management or in some cases block certain undesired resolutions.
+The shares, which are issued when a threat materialises, change the balance of control within the general meeting of shareholders and make it possible to pass certain resolutions desired by management or, in some cases, block certain undesired resolutions.
 The Supreme Court permits the issuance of protective preference shares provided they are necessary with a view to the continuity of the enterprise, and are adequate and proportional.
-The construction must be temporary in nature and intended to promote further dialogue.53
+The construction must be temporary in nature and have the purpose of promoting further dialogue.53

 Shareholder and voting rights plans, and similar measures

-As mentioned before, Dutch law accepts a number of deviations from the one-share-one-vote principle (Section V.ii).
-Instruments that are typically used as a defensive tool are dual-class structures, ownership limitations and – to a lesser extent – loyalty shares.
+Dutch law accepts a number of deviations from the one share, one vote principle (see Section V.ii).
+Instruments that are typically used as a defensive tool are dual-class structures, ownership limitations and, to a lesser extent, loyalty shares.
 The listing of depositary receipts instead of the shares themselves is not allowed as a defensive measure under the Corporate Governance Code54 and its use by listed companies has slowly declined.

 White-knight defence and staggered boards

-White-knight defences only occur occasionally in the Netherlands, probably because of the availability of preferable alternatives.
-Directors are typically appointed and re-appointed on the basis of a rotation scheme, as required under the Corporate Governance Code.55 The concept of staggered boards, as far as we are aware, is not applied by Dutch listed companies.
+White-knight defences only occur occasionally in the Netherlands, probably because of the availability of preferred alternatives.
+Directors are typically appointed and reappointed on the basis of a rotation scheme, as required under the Corporate Governance Code.55 The concept of staggered boards, as far as we are aware, is not applied by Dutch listed companies.

 vi Contact with shareholders

-Shareholders among themselves may, in addition, be afraid of being regarded as parties 'acting in concert', because under the provisions of the Directive on Takeover Bids56 such parties are obliged to make an offer for the listed shares of a company if they collectively acquire dominant control (30 per cent or more of the voting rights in that company's general meeting of shareholders).
-At the end of 2013 ESMA drew up a white list of activities on which shareholders can cooperate without being presumed to be acting in concert, which was updated in 2014 and again in 2019.57 However, if shareholders engaging in an activity on the white list in fact turn out to be cooperating with the aim of acquiring control over the company, they will be regarded as persons acting in concert and may have to make a mandatory bid.
+Furthermore, shareholders among themselves may be afraid of being regarded as parties acting in concert because, under the provisions of the Directive on Takeover Bids,56 these parties are obliged to make an offer for the listed shares of a company if they collectively acquire dominant control (30 per cent or more of the voting rights in that company's general meeting of shareholders).
+At the end of 2013, ESMA drew up a white list of activities on which shareholders can cooperate without being presumed to be acting in concert, which was updated in 2014 and again in 2019.57 However, if shareholders engaging in an activity on the white list in fact turn out to be cooperating with the aim of acquiring control over the company, they will be regarded as persons acting in concert and may have to make a mandatory bid.
 The sensitive subject of cooperation with regard to board appointments has been acknowledged, but was nevertheless left off the white list.

-1 Geert Raaijmakers is a partner and Suzanne Rutten is a professional support lawyer at NautaDutilh NV.
+1 Geert Raaijmakers is a partner and Suzanne Rutten is a professional support lawyer at NautaDutilh.

 2 SNS Reaal, 4 November 2016.